Descent Theory for Vertex Algebras: Vertex rings

 An $R-$vertex algebra $V$ together with a filtration is called \textit{filtered}.
 A homomorphism $f \colon V \to W$ of filtered $R-$vertex algebras is required to satisfy $f(F_i V) \subset F_i W$ for all $i \in \mathbb Z$.
 We denote the category of filtered $R-$vertex algebras by $\Rfva$.

 Note that any $R-$vertex algebra admits the trivial filtration $F_i V = V$, $i \in \mathbb Z$.
 Thus no generality is lost when we proceed to work with filtered vertex algebras.
+In what follows we will at times write $F_i(V)$ instead of $F_iV$ to avoid confusion.

 \begin{lem} Let $V$ be a filtered $R-$vertex algebra.
-Assume that $R$ has no $2$-torsion, and that $F_0 V$ is an $R-$vertex subalgebra of $V$.
-Then the quotient $\mathfrak L(V) = F_1 V / F_0 V$ is an $R-$Lie algebra with Lie bracket induced by the $0$-th product. \end{lem}
+Assume that $F_0 V$ is an $R-$vertex subalgebra of $V$.
+If the quotient $\mathfrak L(V) = F_1 V / F_0 V$ has no $2$-torsion, it is an $R-$Lie algebra with Lie bracket induced by the $0$-th product. \end{lem}

 \begin{lem} Let $V$ be a filtered $R-$vertex algebra with $R \simeq F_0V$ and $F_{-1} V = 0$.
 Then the $1$-st product is a symmetric $R-$bilinear map